 I know this because I’ve been writing about the July 10, 2010 murder of West Point graduate and decorated former Army officer, Erik Scott at the hands of three panicky Metro cops.
 The SMM Erick Scott archive is available here.
 As regular readers know, it’s a story of rampant corruption in the police department, criminal and civil justice systems, and in every Las Vegas agency related to the case.

 I’ve been working on a book about the case for years, and have discovered just how very difficult it is to get a paper and ink book published these days.
 The Internet has changed publishing dramatically, and since I’m not a disgraced, Democrat politician or bureaucrat, it’s almost impossible to be published, and forget any advance.
 But finally, my co-author and I found a publisher.
 The book is in paperback and is exhaustively documented.
 I’m afraid anyone hoping for a leather bound, gold inlaid edition might have to wait a bit longer until the demand is a bit more obvious.
-It is available via Amazon, with an e-book version to come.
-I also just discovered the publisher forget to include my photo and bio.
-I’m not that pretty, but I’m assured they’ll fix it immediately.
-Sigh.
-Sic transit gloria mundi.
+It is available via Amazon in paper and e-book versions.

 Erik Scott and his fiancé were shopping in a Costco.
 Erik stooped to examine merchandise on a low shelf, momentarily exposing his lawfully carried concealed handgun as his shirt rode up.
 A panicky security guard called management and the police.
 This set off a bizarre chain of events that sent a huge number of police vehicles, and even a helicopter, rushing to the Costco.
 Erik never threatened anyone, wasn’t behaving oddly, and posed no danger to anyone.
 At the order of a police administrator that wasn’t at the scene and had no idea what was happening, the store was evacuated.